UniversityOfHelsinkiCS/oodikone/anonyymioodi/README.md

 curl --request GET --url 'http://localhost:8082/v1/programmes?token=dev' && \
 curl --request GET --url 'http://localhost:8082/v1/students?token=dev'
 ```

-(It might be a good idea to follow sis-updater-worker logs while updater is running)
+(or run these from frontend.
+You might also want to follow sis-updater-workers logs to ensure things are running smoothly.)
 - Clean up any extra stuff you don't want to keep in sis-db.
-- (Bonus: check that cypress tests run okay)
+- Bonus: check that cypress tests run okay

 ### User-db / kone-db

-- Temporarily replace user-db/kone-db -service in oodikone's docker-compose.yml with the same service from this repo's docker-compose.yml
+- Temporarily replace the db service in oodikone's docker-compose.yml with the same db service from this folder's docker-compose.yml
-- Ensure the newest user-db/kone-db image is pulled from the registry with `docker pull`
+- Ensure the newest user-db/kone-db image is pulled from the registry with `docker-compose pull`
-- Start oodikone, let it run migrations
 - Modify db to wanted state.
 Tips:
+  - Run oodikone if you want to upgrade something from frontend (e.g. tags in kone-db, courses in sis-db etc.).
-  - Easy way to create new users is to modify dev user details in the frontend API config.
+  - Easy way to create new users to user-db is to modify dev user details in the frontend API config.
 A new user is created during login if the given uid is not present in user-db.

-By default, previous user-db/kone-db images are used as a base.
-If you want to build the image from a clean Postgres image, just comment out toska hub image and uncomment the clean Postgres image.

-## How to modify database images

-If you need to clean up / modify / do whatever with dbs, either use `psql` directly in docker by running `docker exec -it <dbname> psql -U postgres <dbname>` or start adminer with oodikone's docker-compose.
+## Publishing the image

+After completing the steps above and making sure your local version has the correct data, run `./commit_and_push_to_toska_hub.sh <dbname>` to publish the db image to Toska Hub.

 ## How to update Postgres versions